 There are implications for the display of any video art—whose acquisition has greatly increased in museums like the Tate in recent years—during the pandemic.
 Several video works in Tate Modern’s collection hang will remain inaccessible.
 “The entire walk through the collection will have to be a one-way street, just as in shops, just as anywhere else,” Borchardt-Hume says, “so as long as you can enter and exit the room via separate doorways, that makes it a lot easier”.
 Igor Grubic’s East Side Story (2006–08), with a separate entrance and exit, will be on view, “but some of the ones that are in the more enclosed rooms, at the moment, they have to be off limits”, he admits.

 If, as many scientists predict, the coronavirus continues well into next year, and perhaps beyond, it seems likely that the display of video in the orthodox, enclosed “black box” space may be impossible for some time.
-Ben Fino-Radin, the founder of Small Data Industries, which conserves media and digital art and advises on its display and storage, and a former conservator of time-based media at the Museum of Modern Art (MoMA) in New York, says: “Now is obviously an opportunity for artists, collectors, institutions to be experimenting with new ways of showing work.
+Cass Fino-Radin, the founder of Small Data Industries, which conserves media and digital art and advises on its display and storage, and a former conservator of time-based media at the Museum of Modern Art (MoMA) in New York, says: “Now is obviously an opportunity for artists, collectors, institutions to be experimenting with new ways of showing work.
 And I'm seeing a fair amount of that happening.”
-But, he says, “in cultural heritage, broadly speaking, there's always a bit of being behind the curve, not so much in terms of the technologies, but the fluency with the technologies and knowing what is even possible in the first place.”
+But, they say, “in cultural heritage, broadly speaking, there's always a bit of being behind the curve, not so much in terms of the technologies, but the fluency with the technologies and knowing what is even possible in the first place.”

 And flexibility is the order of the day for the McQueen exhibition’s next venue, Hangar Bicocca in Milan, which will now open in April 2021.
 In a statement, the venue’s artistic director, former Tate Modern director Vicente Todolí, says that the exhibition in Milan “will be completely readapted to the vast ex-industrial spaces” and will feature a new work, given its premiere in Milan.
 And while it was too late for McQueen’s exhibition at the Tate, another giant of video will have a massive Tate Modern retrospective later this year.
 “In October we will open Bruce Nauman,” Borchardt-Hume says, “and that will be an exhibition that is very heavy on moving-image installations.
 But because we are planning it now, we can plan it so that you can negotiate those rooms clearly and safely.”